 The Dress Code adopted by the Happy Valley School Board is designed to help encourage a wholesome learning environment, to provide safety, and discourage negative influences.

-Dresses must be modest, and, as with blouses, cover the back, shoulders, midriff, and chest areas appropriately, and have no low-cut necklines, or low-cut or gaping armholes.
-Shorts are to be worn under dresses or skirts on physical education days and at any time when girls are climbing or playing on the playground equipment.
+Underclothing must not be exposed, partially or otherwise, and see-through attire is not permitted.
+Uniform shorts are to be worn under dresses or skirts on physical education days and at any time when girls are climbing or playing on the playground equipment.